 Even without improved dementia-specific medical treatments, we can adopt simple and powerful lifestyle changes that hold a promise of delaying or preventing cognitive decline.
 The value of a preventive approach is all the more believable in the light of findings from biomarker studies that show the appearance of dementia to be preceded by two or three decades of metabolic change.3 Those decades provide a golden opportunity for prevention.

-A recent population-based analysis estimated that about one-third of the risk for Alzheimer’s disease is attributable to lifestyle factors.4 Recognition of the importance of these risk factors has fueled enthusiasm for the encouragement of a prevention-oriented “brain-healthy lifestyle.”
+A recent population-based analysis estimated that about 40% of cases of dementia might be delayed or prevented by attention to lifestyle factors including exercise, diet, disease management, and remediation of hearing loss.4 Recognition of the importance of these risk factors has fueled enthusiasm for the encouragement of a prevention-oriented “brain-healthy lifestyle.”
 Such a lifestyle includes detection and attentive care for established diseases such as hypertension or diabetes mellitus, promotion of physical activity and cognitive stimulation, improvement of nutrition, encouragement of social engagement, and optimization of stress management and restorative sleep.
 “Brain Games” are neither the only nor the most important component of this brain-healthy lifestyle.

 Other important risk factors such as diabetes mellitus, midlife hypertension, midlife obesity, and depression, are exacerbated by inactivity and favorably affected by exercise.
 Analysis of multiple controlled studies of exercise supports claims of improved attention processing speed in cognitively healthy older adults.5 Furthermore, exercise improves cognitive functioning in older adults with established memory complaints6 and can even promote symptomatic and functional improvement in people already diagnosed with dementia.7